St. Germain High School

 The school is managed by the Archdiocesan Board of Education, under the chairmanship of the Archbishop of Bangalore.
 The school is recognized by the Council for Indian School Certificate Examinations (ICSE) Delhi.

 History

-The school was founded in January 1944 by the then Archbishop of Bangalore, Rt.
+The school was founded in January 1944 by the then archbishop of Bangalore, Rt.
 Rev. Thomas Pothacamury D.D., in memory of Rev. Fr.
-Saint Germain, a well beloved French priest, who till his retirement worked as a teacher and procurator at the local St. Joseph's School and College.
-These were housed in the present school building (main) till they were moved to their current location at Museum Road in Richmond Town.
+Saint Germain, a beloved French priest, who until his retirement worked as a teacher and procurator at the local St. Joseph's School and College.
+These were housed in the present school building (main) until they were moved to their current location at Museum Road in Richmond Town.

 The school is situated on top of St. John's Hill with Coles Park on one side and St. Francis Xavier's Cathedral on the other.
 The main entrance to the school used to be on St. John's Church Road and provided direct entry to the playground.
-The gate was closed and the main entrance re-located in 1976 to Promenade Road so that the playground provided unfettered access for play and recreation.
+The gate was closed and the main entrance re-located in 1976 to Promenade Road so that the playground could provide unfettered access for play and recreation.